 Dr. Trost enjoys working in Student Health because it allows her to focus on her medical interests – women’s health, family planning, sports medicine, dermatology, travel medicine, and eating and body image concerns.
 She enjoys being a primary care provider for students because of the unique opportunities to help newly independent health care consumers navigate a complex health care system.
 At Student Health she oversees the International Travel Clinic and is a medical provider for Duke Center for Eating Disorders.
 In her free time, Melanie enjoys biking, kayaking, reading, gardening and playing with her family.
 Dr. Trost attended Medical School at the University of North Carolina at Chapel Hill.
 She completed her residency in Family Medicine here at Duke University.
 She spends her time working for Duke Student Health and has been working conjointly with the DCED since 2004.

-Dr. Betty Staples is an associate Professor of Pediatrics and the Director of Pediatric Residency Training.
-She focuses on adolescent care and has been working with the DCED for 15 years.
+Dr. Betty Staples is a Professor of Pediatrics and Associate Director of Graduate Medical Education (GME) at Duke University Hospital and Health System.
+Her clinical care focuses on adolescents and her research has focused on wellbeing in GME trainees.
+She has been working with DCED for 18 years.

 Dr. Gammon is a licensed psychologist in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center.

-Dr. Wald is an Assistant Professor in the Department of Psychiatry and Behavioral Sciences and a child psychiatrist.
+Dr. Wald is an Associate Professor in the Department of Psychiatry and Behavioral Sciences, Associate Residency Director for Psychiatry, Director of Residency Psychotherapy Training, an adult and child & adolescent psychiatrist.